 In a small jug, mix the water, half of the oil and the salt.
 After the salt has dissolved, put the mixture in a small bowl.
 Then, peel cut and boil your butternut.
 After it is soft, drain the water and mash them into a puree.

 To this, slowly add your all purpose flour bit by bit and mix until you get a dough, then fold in your butternut.
 At this point it may still be sticky, so add more flour, kneading after each addition.
-Your dough will be ready just after it is no longer sticking to your fingers or to your bowl.
-Be careful not to overdo it though, the dough should be soft, elastic and smooth.
+Your dough will be ready just after it is no longer sticking to your fingers or to your bowl, which will take roughly 15 minutes.
+The dough should be soft, elastic and smooth.

 Divide your dough into medium sized pieces and roll them out.
 Put a thin layer of your vegetable oil on the surface of the chapati.
 Then, make a cut from the center, and roll it around the center.
 It will form a cone, push the tip of the cone in, fold the top of the cone and form a ball.

 There are many ways of making these rolls, but personally I find this one the best.
 You can get clearer instructions here.